-Projects with a total cost over \$500,000 must provide a Capital Needs Assessment prepared by a licensed professional that includes detailed cost estimates and thoroughly addresses all the issues identified.
+Provide a Capital Needs Assessment (CNA) for projects with a cost over \$500,000 prepared by a licensed professional that includes detailed cost estimates and thoroughly addresses all building code, health and safety issues.
 CNA Requirements are available in the Application Toolkit located at https://housing.mt.gov/Community-Housing/HOME-Program.